Nicole Watts Nicole Watts

 In 2019 when we started asking our neighbors, “If you had money to invest in our neighborhood, what would you spend it on?” or “Why do you love this neighborhood?
 What would you change about it for your family to have the life you wish for?”, it seemed a bit of an unrealistic dream or an unfounded fear.
 Yet, we kept knocking on doors, masks on our faces and all, and kept asking questions.
 Together we crafted the West Pond Microneighborhood Reinvestment Proposal, released just months after Micron announced their historic investment coming to our region and months before NYS DOT won the lawsuit to officially redirect and deconstruct the raised interstate, moving it to community grid.
 Billions of dollars.
 Coming.

 In 2010, we moved in with no bank account, no fundraising strategy or even intent.
 Just our lives and our paychecks from other jobs we worked by day to be present with one another by night.
 And somehow, people showed up.
-I mean, people came from the most unexpected of places at just the right times, and made our story possible day after day.
+People came from the most unexpected of places at just the right times, and made our story possible day after day.
 The storyline of Hopeprint is prolific with people who showed up in all kinds of ways to ‘leave their hopeprint.’

 We are still here because we believe that sometimes the winds blow and the waves roar, the fire destroys so much of what we thought was important, and at the end of the day we actually find that what mattered the most survived.
 We are stepping into our renewed story because we believe the work is far from done.
 The foundation has been laid with blood, sweat, and tears, but the rest calls for the next generation to build it.
-In some ways I wonder, have we been here fourteen years for such a time as this?
+In some ways we wonder, have we been here fourteen years for such a time as this?

 Welcome to being, West Pond Alliance.
 Let the next chapter of this beautiful story begin.